KAR-NG/Sales-of-Summer-Clothes-in-E-commerce-/summer.md

     ##                  crawl_month
     ##                            0

-Looking at the dataset horizontally with the listing of some values within each variables and their classified type in R. This will helps to see which variables are irrelevant to this project and should be removed.
+Following provide a way of looking at the dataset vertically with the listing of some values within each variables and their classified type in R. This will helps to see which variables are irrelevant to this project and should be removed.

 ``` r
 glimpse(cloth)